 Apartment style, also known as the quad, can be the ultimate in on-campus housing when it is housed in a suite with a small common living room.
-However, it can sometimes be an uncomfortable temporary situation if it is in a two-person dorm room overbooked at the start of the term.
-Because most one-room quads are resolved before Halloween with at least one roommate reassigned elsewhere, this section focuses on apartment-style quads, with private or two-person bedrooms, and private or semi-private bathrooms.
+This section focuses on apartment-style quads, with private or two-person bedrooms, and private or semi-private bathrooms.

 Pros: An apartment-style quad is great for you if you want the best of both worlds — the privacy of an apartment, but the security and high-energy vibe of living on campus.
 Fewer people sharing your bathroom is always a good thing.